Ken Bouchard: Winston Cup career

-He made his Winston Cup debut in 1987 at the Miller American 400 at Michigan, finishing 32nd after suffering oil pressure problems.
+Bouchard made his Winston Cup debut in 1987 at the Miller American 400 at Michigan, finishing 32nd after suffering oil pressure problems.
 The next year, he raced full-time in Winston Cup in an unsponsored car owned by Bob Whitcomb.
 Despite this, he finished eighth at North Carolina Speedway and defeated promising rivals Ernie Irvan and Brad Noffsinger to become the 1988 NASCAR Rookie of the Year.
 In 1989, however, he was released from his ride after just four races.
 He returned in 1993, running three races for Thee Dixon in his No. 85 Safety-Kleen/Burger King Ford.
 He ran his last Winston Cup race in 1994 at the Hooters 500, where his No. 67 Ford expired after 280 laps because of valve trouble, finishing 29th.
 Since then, Bouchard has competed in five Craftsman Truck Series races.
 He also attempted several Winston Cup events, but failed to qualify for each of them, the last of which was the 1999 Pepsi 400, in the No. 84 Chevy sponsored by Island Oasis.